 3) The happiest families have parents who support each other

 We don’t agree with everything.
 We don’t enjoy the same and sometimes (many times, actually), we argue.
-When we have children, so many things change in our life and our own personality, that it affects our relationships a lot.
+When we have children, so many things change in our lives (even our own identity) and that affects our relationships a lot.

 4) It’s fine to need some time for yourself

 It doesn’t make you a bad parent to need and wish time for yourself.
 It doesn’t make you a bad parent to feel tired.